 Anyone over the age of 18 can own a firearm, but even minors can purchase a firearm if they have proof of their parents’ permission.
 Anyone who has been convicted of a Class A misdemeanor or a felony may not have a handgun.
 For concealed carrying of a firearm, You need a license; however, you don’t need a license to have a gun in your home, motor vehicle, or for lawful hunting and fishing.

 Adults over the age of 18 may use firearms.
 However, a minor is permitted to use a firearm for hunting, fishing, sporting activities, and agricultural activities only under close adult supervision.
 Minors are also legally able to use a firearm for the protection of their home and family members.
-Texas gun laws are strict, so a Dallas weapons attorney may be useful if you’re concerned about the use of a firearm.
+Texas gun laws are strict, so a Dallas criminal defense lawyer who specializes in guns may be useful if you’re concerned about the use of a firearm.

 You can carry a firearm anywhere as long as you have a Concealed Handgun License, or CHL.
 However, some areas are gun-free zones, and you can’t even conceal carry in these places: government buildings, religious worship facilities, race tracks, airports, or places that sell mostly alcohol.
 A person cannot carry a handgun if they’re intoxicated, nor can they carry anywhere where proper warning against it is given.